-Stress testing is a method of determining the effect on the firm of various hypothetical stress scenarios.
+Stress testing is a method of determining the effect of various hypothetical stress scenarios on the firm.
 We use stress testing to examine risks of specific portfolios as well as the potential impact of significant risk exposures across the firm.
 We use a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on our portfolios, including sensitivity analysis, scenario analysis and firmwide stress tests.

-For a detailed description of our stress testing practices, see "Risk Management and Risk Factors - Market Risk Management - Stress Testing" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For a detailed description of our stress testing practices, see "Risk Management - Market Risk Management - Market Risk Management Process - Stress Testing" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2016 Form 10-K